 Support for students

-Guidance staff liaise with other agencies such as Reporter, Social Work, Skills for Learning and Careers Services in order that students can have any necessary support.
+Guidance staff liaise with other agencies such as The Children’s Reporter, Social Work, Skills for Learning and Careers Services in order that students can have any necessary support.
 Guidance staff also prepare reports and write references as required.

 Personal & Social Education